Staff at a Florida hospital say they are hearing panic, fear and regret from unvaccinated Covid-19 patients - Local News 8

 The surge is overwhelming Baptist Medical Center, where 389 patients are being treated for Covid-19 — an increase of about 50% from a week ago.
 Of the new patients, 83 are on ventilators, fighting to survive.

-More than 99% of those patients aren’t vaccinated and the average age is around 50 years old, said CEO of Baptist Health Michael Mayo.
+More than 99% of those patients aren’t vaccinated and the average age is around 50, said Michael Mayo, CEO of Baptist Health.

 Dr. Michelle Aquino said many of the patients getting very sick are young.